xinhwu111/ChatGPT_Detection_Project/README.md

-# AI-Generated Content Detection with RoBERTa
+# AI-Generated Content Detection with RoBERTa on HC3 Dataset

 This repository contains the implementation of a project aimed at distinguishing between human-generated and AI-generated content using a fine-tuned RoBERTa-based binary classifier.
 The project leverages the HC3 (Human ChatGPT Comparison Corpus) dataset and provides insights into linguistic and stylistic differences between human and ChatGPT responses.